 For example, if the flow of cooled air to a second floor bedroom is shut off by a damper, the other second floor bedrooms will become cooler if the thermostat is on the first floor.
 If the thermostat is on the second floor hallway, the temperature will not change for the second floor, so less cold air will be delivered in the house and your costs will be reduced.
 A common way to zone a system is to put the first floor on one zone with a thermostat and the second floor on another zone with its own thermostat.
 You could, for example set the downstairs thermostat to receive much less heated or cooled air at night when nobody is normally there.

-Maintenance You Can Do Yourself to Improve the Efficiency of a Split System Heat Pump
+Maintenance You Can Do Yourself to Improve the Efficiency of a Whole House Heat Pump

 You can save energy using heat pump if you do some simple maintenance that is often recommended for home owners to do.